MacJoom/j4x-api-collection/README.md

 - Test a generic GET request from the list to then confirm your authentication is working and your base_url and base_path is set correctly.

 ## Authentication
 Authentication is done using a Joomla API Token.
 To get the token, go to your Super User profile in your Joomla 4 Installation and activate then copy the API key.
-In Postman, go the Ennvorment and then edit the auth_apikey value
+In Postman, go the evironment and then edit the auth_apikey value
 - enter your API key value there, Inital and Current value
 - Click Save.